spark-mv/cdn/guide.md

 Hola free bandwidth saver and CDN work by requesting your MP4/FLV files from the video server in chunks.

+## How to verify existing CORS header configuration

-1. Test to see if your HTTP server is configured correctly by using:
+Test to see if your HTTP server is configured correctly by using:

 ```curl -v -H "Origin: <site origin link>" -X OPTIONS -H  "Access-Control-Request-Headers: range" < link to MP4/FLV file>```